-- Dremel Ez-Drum Mandrel, Dremel #EZ407SA.
-This inexpensive part makes routine Dremeling and switching between grits a breeze.
+- Dremel Ez-Drum Mandrel, Dremel product #EZ407SA.
+This inexpensive part makes switching between the two types of sanding bands a breeze.
 This tool (shown below) allows you to swap out sanding bands instantly.
 It doesn’t come with the Dremel kit, but almost all hardware stores carry it in the rotary tool / Dremel section.

 - Safety Glasses, to keep dust out of your eyes.